Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 #### Prerequisites

 - At least one driver has been installed.
-- Check with your message receiver the protocol to be used.
+- You have checked with your message receiver the protocol to be used.

 #### Procedure